 {% endfor %}

-2.{% tag -%}:Remove all whitespace after the tag
+2.{% tag -%}Remove all whitespace after the tag

-Continue the above example:
+Continue with the previous example:

 <ul>